slowernews/wisdom-tldr/README.md

 > *'Great spirits have always found violent opposition from mediocrities.
 The latter cannot understand it when a man does not thoughtlessly submit to hereditary prejudices but honestly and courageously uses his intelligence.' -- Albert Einstein*

+> *'When people criticize your life they are speaking about their one fears and limitations not yours.'*

 > *'When critics get together they talk about form, structure and meaning.
 When artists get together they talk about where you can buy cheap solvent.'*

 > *'Só há consensos no 1º e no ultimo minuto de algo.'*